Get involved: send your pictures, video, news and views by texting WO to 80360, or upload here

 The Watford Observer revealed last week how the Hornets are likely to sign Daniel Pudil, Almen Abdi, Fernando Forestieri and Matej Vydra on permanent contracts in January.

-But what would happen if Udinese supremo Giampaolo Pozzo or the Italian club’s head coach Francesco Guidolin wanted one of the Watford loanees to return to Italy, such as Forestieri or Vydra?
+But what would happen if Udinese supremo Gianpaolo Pozzo or the Italian club’s head coach Francesco Guidolin wanted one of the Watford loanees to return to Italy, such as Forestieri or Vydra?

 Reassuringly, Gino Pozzo replied: “If you look at Granada, the players that performed the best, at the highest level, remained in Granada.
 Why?
 Because once the player has found the right environment to develop, the best move is to keep him there.